 Two decades later, the impact of the 1996 Atlanta Games can still be felt.
 Especially by those who took the mats.

 Paulson, Hall, and Ghaffari, the three medal winners from that team, are now living legends in the sport.
-The head coach of that ’96 team, Rob Hermann, would go on to help lead the 2000 Sydney squad as well continue coaching in a variety of roles and is currently at the helm of USA’s primary developmental program at Northern Michigan.
-We talked to all four of these gentlemen to gain their perspectives of the 1996 Olympics and how it stood out to them.
+The head coach of that ’96 team, Rob Hermann, would go on to help lead the 2000 Sydney squad as well as continue coaching in a variety of roles — and is currently at the helm of USA’s primary developmental program, Northern Michigan University’s Olympic Training Site.
+We talked to all four of these gentlemen to gain their perspectives of the ’96 Olympics and how it stood out to them.

 1996 US Greco Olympic Team – Paulson, Hall, and Ghaffari Remember Atlanta